 - Mix.
 Stir everything together until combined.

 - Serve.
-Enjoy right away, or refrigerate to allow the flavors to develop more.
+Enjoy your turkey salad recipe right away, or refrigerate to allow the flavors to develop more.

 How To Serve Turkey Salad